ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Run `minimesos help` to see what commands are available
 * Create a `minimesosFile` with `minimesos init`
-* Change the name of the cluster to your name, set `mapAgentSandboxVolume` to `true`
+* Change the name of the cluster to your name, set `mapAgentSandboxVolume` to `true`.
+  These settings can be found in the `minimesosFile` you generated in the previous step.
 * Launch the cluster with `minimesos up`.
 This may take a bit since images have to be downloaded
 * Run `docker ps` to see what kind of containers are runnning
 * Run `minimesos info` to find the endpoints of the containers in the minimesos cluster